 We finished our walk at Linkwasha Camp set amid the Ngamo Plains.
 The contemporary tents were a perfect end to our meander through Hwange.
 Despite the heat, we were able to enjoy the natural splendor of the park and see spectacular game including the rare sable antelope along the way.
 What clearly makes a walking safari in Zimbabwe superior to those offered in other countries is the guiding.
 Still collectively the finest guides on the continent in my opinion, all of our Zimbabwean guides showed a caliber of knowledge and training that are superb.

-Book your walking safari to Zimbabwe for 2016 or 2017 and experience this guiding for yourself!
+Book your walking safari to Zimbabwe and experience this guiding for yourself!